massyfigini/HashnodeBlog/README.md

 All my notes in md format.
-You can find them also on https://massyfigini.hashnode.dev/
+You can find a more readable version on https://massyfigini.hashnode.dev/